 \section{Abstract}

-We study numerically the effect of thermal fluctuations and of variable fluid-substrate interactions on the spontaneous dewetting of thin liquid films and on the subsequent coarsening of droplets.
+We study numerically the effect of thermal fluctuations and of variable fluid-substrate interactions on the spontaneous dewetting of thin liquid films.
 To this aim, we use a recently developed lattice Boltzmann method for thin liquid film flows, equipped with a properly devised stochastic term.
-While it is known that the actual inclusion of thermal fluctuations yields shorter rupture times, we show that this is a general feature of hydrophilic substrates with equilibrium contact angles $\theta_{\text{eq}} < \pi/2$.
-Interestingly, the ratio between rupture times does as well depend on $\theta_{\text{eq}}$, i.e.~more wettable substrates show a larger deviation in the rupture time.
-Finally, we discuss the case of a fluctuating thin film on a chemically patterned substrate with and without smooth wettability gradients.
+While it is known that thermal fluctuations yield shorter rupture times, we show that this is a general feature of hydrophilic substrates, irrespective of the contact angle.
+The ratio between deterministic and stochastic rupture times, though, decreases with $\theta$.
+Finally, we discuss the case of fluctuating thin film dewetting on chemically patterned substrates and its dependence on the form of the wettability gradients.